steven741/dreamcast-cpp-template/Readme.md

 * Convert to a CDI image file
 * Run emulation with CDI image file

-## The main.cpp
+## main.cpp
-At the top of int main we can see 3 function calls. `initGraphics()` set's up the hardware for outputting VGA, RGB, or composite. `regionArray()` builds a special data structure in VRAM neccary for making draw calls. `background()` is also a special data structure that's placed in VRAM.
+At the top of int main we can see 3 function calls. `initGraphics()` set's up the hardware for outputting VGA, RGB, or composite. `regionArray()` builds a special data structure in VRAM necessary for making draw calls. `background()` is also a special data structure that's placed in VRAM.
 Actually, the background is interpreted as 3 vertex points.
 After this the framebuffer is set.
 Finally, we can setup the graphics chip, wait for the bus, and send the render command.

+## Tooling
+todo